Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QiuvF18wDYw.md

 ### Transcript

-> okay so, yeah here we are this is where we begin the whole dora thingy this is where i i go full dora and snitz goes full what the hell is jace doing i i'm the monkey and we really i was the monkey no no i i was supposed because dora has like a monkey oh yeah right yeah and i was supposed to be eating bananas, at some point to like very like signify that i am the monkey right right, i even were like blue gray like the the to like mimic that but right yeah yeah boots the monkey yeah boosts the monkey exactly all right so let's go here
+> okay so, yeah here we are this is where we begin the whole dora thingy this is where- I go full dora and snitz goes full what the hell is jace doing- I'm the monkey and we really I was the monkey no no- I was supposed because dora has like a monkey oh yeah right yeah and I was supposed to be eating bananas, at some point to like very like signify that I am the monkey right right, I even were like blue gray like the the to like mimic that but right yeah yeah boots the monkey yeah boosts the monkey exactly all right so let's go here